ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 This file documents the authoritative, ADK-first architecture for Sparkle Motion (updated 2025-11-27).
 It explicitly states the current runtime counts, the per-process agent model, and the operational plan to finish converting FunctionTools to ADK-native entrypoints.
+It has been aligned with the implementation guidance in `docs/IMPLEMENTATION_TASKS.md` (2025-11-27): that document defines per-tool contracts, the `production_agent` orchestration semantics, explicit per-tool gating flags (SMOKE_*), and the cross-cutting `gpu_utils.model_context` pattern that adapters must use for safe model loads/unloads.

 ## Current runtime counts (authoritative)